 LSD1 is a widely published epigenetic target and has attracted interest from several large pharmaceutical companies.
-LSD1 helps drive cancer progression through demethylation of histones and by acting as a scaffolding protein within various activator and repressor complexes, According to clinicaltrials.gov, there are four targeted LSD1 inhibitors and one dual LSD1/HDAC6 inhibitor (JBI-295) in Phase 1/2 clinical development for а varietv of cancer types (shown in the table below).
+LSD1 helps drive cancer progression through demethylation of histones and by acting as a scaffolding protein within various activator and repressor complexes.
+According to clinicaltrials.gov, there are four targeted LSD1 inhibitors and one dual LSD1/HDAC6 inhibitor (JBI-295) in Phase 1/2 clinical development for a variety of cancer types (shown in the table below).

-• , , , , , , , , , , , , , , , , , , , ,
+amicai development 101 а variety OI cancer types (Snown ın tne table bei

 Company Binding Mechanism Drug Name Latest Phase

 Salarius Reversible SP-2577 Phase 1/2

-Oryzon Irreversible ORY-1001 Phase 2
+Oryzon Irreversible ORY-1 Phase 2

-Celgene/Bristol Myers Squibb Reversible CC-90011 Phase 2
+Celgen e/Bristol Myers Squ uibb Reversible CC-90011 Phase 2

-Imago Irreversible IMG-7289 Phase 2
+Imago Irreversible IMG-7 289 Phase 2

-Jubilant Irreversible JBI-295 Phase 1
+Jubilant Irreversible JBI-2 295 l Phase 1

 We believe that SP-2577 is differentiated in its ability to effectively inhibit LSD1's scaffolding properties in addition to LSD1's demethylation activity.
 Compared to irreversible LSD1 inhibitors, our molecule has a novel binding mechanism (reversible as opposed to irreversible) and binding location (closer to substrate binding site as opposed to the FAD cofactor of LSD1).
 This was demonstrated in a study conducted by A. Sehrawat, et al. in "LSD1 activates a Lethal Prostate Cancer Gene Network Independently of its Demethylase Function" with SP-2509, an analogue of SP-2577.
 Compared to LSD1 inhibitors in clinical development, SP-2577 binds to LSD1 in a different manner, which we hypothesizes may grant it therapeutic advantages over the competition.
-To further justify this hypothesis, we compared the ability of SP-2577 and an irreversible LSD1 inhibitor, specifically GSK-LSD1 (analogue to GSK's former clinical candidate), to affect cancer cell growth in vitro.
-SP-2577 was able to better inhibit cell growth across 32 cancer cell types compared to GSK-LSD1.
+To further justify this hypothesis, we compared the affect of SP-2577, GSK-LSD1 (analogue to GSK's former clinical candidate), CC-90011 (Celgene's reversible, enzymatic inhibiting clinical candidate), and ORY-1001 (Oryzon's irreversible, enzymatic-inhibiting clinical candidate) on cell viability in vitro.
+SP-2577 was able to better inhibit cell growth across 32 cancer cell types compared to GSK-LSD1, 20 cell types compared to CC-90011, and 40 cell lines compared to ORY-1001.